-Proceeds from the sale of Washington migratory bird validation stamps, and limited edition artwork are used to improve habitat for waterfowl and other migratory birds in Washington.
-Prints are available through Steiner Prints at (800) 225-3971 and stamps are sold through WDFW license vendors.
-For more information on the state migratory bird stamp program, see page 41 or wdfw.wa.gov/wlm/game/water/duckstmp.htm.
+Proceeds from the sale of Washington migratory bird permits, stamps, and limited edition artwork are used to improve habitat for waterfowl and other migratory birds in Washington.
+Prints are available through Steiner Prints at (800) 225-3971.
+For more information on the state migratory bird stamp program, see page 43 or wdfw.wa.gov/hunting/waterfowl/stamp.